 Emotional outbursts, desperation, and immediate relapse are all possibilities.
-However, when patients receive proper care from trained professionals accustomed to diffusing and resolving these types of situations, patients tend to improve quickly.
+However, patients tend to improve quickly when patients receive proper care from trained professionals accustomed to diffusing and resolving these types of situations.
 A professional can quickly assess and assist most of these difficulties immediately, usually without further complications.
 This increases the odds of success and long-term recovery.

-The Waismann Method® has partnered with Domus Retreat aftercare, a highly innovative program that is unlike any other in the U.S. We absolutely do not place judgment or pre-existing formulas upon patients or their families.
-Domus Retreat functions as a healing sanctuary where staff treat each patient based on their unique needs.
-In addition, we never force cookie-cutter treatments or chores upon patients.
+The Waismann Method® has partnered with Domus Retreat aftercare, a highly innovative program, unlike any other in the U.S. We absolutely do not place judgment or pre-existing formulas upon patients or their families.
+Domus Retreat functions as a healing sanctuary where the staff treats each patient based on their unique needs.
+Also, we never force cookie-cutter treatments or chores upon patients.
 The goal at Domus is for patients to regain both mental and physical stability, preparing them to resume living their lives.
 Many patients are only required to remain a few days at the retreat.
-Whereas, others choose to stay longer to work on pain management, anxiety, depression, trauma or other issues.
-Domus will adapt the program to each individual situation.
+At the same time, others choose to stay longer to work on pain management, anxiety, depression, trauma, or other issues.
+Domus will adapt the program to each situation.
 Patients are supported in building self-confidence and inner strength as they receive loving, caring, constructive, judgment-free treatment.